-The basic elements of vigilance as mentioned in section 3, should include: adverse occurrence monitoring (for recipients and donors), product guality assurance (including processing controls and error management), and emerging threat assessment using epidemiologic and laboratory data (bioinformatics, repositories).
+The basic elements of vigilance as mentioned in section 3, should include: adverse occurrence monitoring (for recipients and donors), product quality assurance (including processing controls and error management), and emerging threat assessment using epidemiologic and laboratory data (bioinformatics, repositories).
 There are two main types of surveillance approaches to these issues:

 Adverse occurrence speed of reporting Surveillance Hot Cold Active Reactive Rapid reporting, which must be done if other recipients may be at risk.
-Often with a preliminary report made be- fore investigations have been completed generally when investigations are well Feedback received on every MPHO.
+Often with a preliminary report made before investigations have been completed Reporting without specific time frame, generally when investigations are well under way or have been concluded Feedback received on every MPHO.
 Actively searching for potential adverse reactions or events Report submitted if an adverse reaction or an adverse event is noted Also referred to as passive surveillance or spontaneous reports